North Story

-North Story is an album by Ukrainian pianist Misha Alperin recorded in 1995 and released on the ECM label.
+North Story is an album by Ukrainian-Norwegian jazz pianist Misha Alperin recorded in September 1995 and released on ECM the following year.
+The quintet features horn section Arkady Shilkloper and Tore Brunborg and rhythm section Terje Gewelt and Jon Christensen.

 Reception

-The Allmusic review by David R. Adler awarded the album 4 stars calling it a "set of mysterious original compositions...
-Combining Russian folk, modern classical, and free jazz influences".
+The AllMusic review by David R. Adler awarded the album 4 stars calling it a "set of mysterious original compositions...
+Combining Russian folk, modern classical, and free jazz influences.